 How Agreeableness Influences Behavior

-People who are high in this trait make great team players.
-They are polite, respectful, and cooperative rather than manipulative, and they aren’t prone to taking advantage of others for their own gain.4 The higher someone is in agreeableness, the less ego-driven they tend to be, acting more to help everyone succeed than to outperform others or be seen as the best.10 People who step in to help solve conflicts positively and enhance cooperation among groups of people are usually those that are high in agreeableness.
+People who are high in agreeableness make great team players.
+They are polite, respectful, and cooperative rather than manipulative.
+They do not take advantage of others for personal gain.4 Agreeable people are not ego-driven, acting more to help everyone succeed than to outperform others or be the “best.”
+They step in to solve conflicts positively and enhance cooperation.

 Agreeableness includes traits like openly displaying empathy and kindness.4 People high in agreeableness treat people equally.
-They’re not prone to prejudice or bullying.1
+They’re not prone to prejudice or bullying.1 Because of these characteristics, many agreeable individuals are less aggressive, vengeful, vindictive, or violent.5

 Helpfulness